-These Vegan Seitan Steaks will blow your mind, like they did ours.
-They are so meaty and delicious.
+These Vegan Seitan Steaks will blow your mind!
+They are so meaty and delicious, super juicy and moist, and full of flavour.
 Perfect to eat them along with our Vegan Potato Gratin, grilled asparagus and our Vegan Beárnaise Sauce.
 When you try them, you’re gonna wish you did it a lot earlier, we guarantee it!

 They are simply amazing, everyone would love them.
 You need to give them a try!